 Centennial School District was created from two former K-8 elementary districts (Lynch and Pleasant Valley) and the high school those students attended Centennial.
 Residents voted in 1976 to combine the two districts and the high school, which previously was part of the Gresham Union High School District.
 The new K-12 district was named Centennial in recognition of the nation’s bi-centennial celebration.

-Centennial named Dr. Paul Coakley Interim Superintendent for the 2016-17 school year.
-Prior to becoming superintendent, he served as the district’s Assistant Superintendent/Human Resources Director.
+Dr. Paul Coakley was named Superintendent in the 2017 – 18 school year.
+Prior to becoming Superintendent, he served one year as the Interim Superintendent and was the district’s Assistant Superintendent/Human Resources Director.